 Although there were some short sections of easy hiking, most of the day got our full attention.
 By 5:15 PM when we stopped, I was bagged – and a little disappointed with our campsite.

-Day 3 – North of Sinclair Cove – Agawa Bay Visitor Centre (approx 16 km, 7 hours)
+Day 3 – North of Sinclair Cove – Agawa Bay Visitor Centre (about 16 km, 7 hours)

 It wasn’t until we reached Sinclair Cove with its big sign that we realized that where we thought we had camped on the second night and the reality of where we camped were two different things.
-That was a little depressing as it meant at least a few more hours than we had figured on the trail.
+That was a little depressing as it meant at least a few more hours than we had figured on the Lake Superior Coastal Trail.

 It took us a solid hour to do just over a kilometre after leaving our campsite – an indication of just how rugged the terrain is.